Smilo Freiherr von Lüttwitz

 Smilo Walther Hinko Oskar Constantin Wilhelm Freiherr von Lüttwitz (23 December 1895 – 19 May 1975) was a German general during World War II and son of Walther von Lüttwitz.
-After World War II he joined the Bundeswehr on 1 June 1957 and retired on 31 December 1960.
+After World War II he joined the Bundeswehr in 1957 and served as the first commander of the III Corps until his retirement in 1960.

 Biography

 Lüttwitz was born on 23 December 1895 in Straßburg (now Strasbourg) into a family with a long history of military service.
 He joined the military service during the mobilisation on 3 August 1914 as an officer cadet in the 25th Division in Darmstadt.
 Lüttwitz was posted to the Eastern Front and saw combat at Tannenberg, Courland and Düna.
 He was severely wounded twice in 1915 and received the Iron Cross 1st class.
 He was commissioned as an officer in 1915.

-In 1916 Lüttwitz was transferred to a staff position with the X Corps in the Heeresgruppe Kronprintz for two years.
+In 1916 Lüttwitz was transferred to a staff position with the X Corps in the Heeresgruppe Kronprinz for two years.
 The corps was under the command of his father General Walther von Lüttwitz.
 His father, a recipient of the Pour le Mérite, was one of the most highly decorated generals of the German Empire.
-He returned to front line duty in 1918 as an adjutant with the Darmstädter Dragoner in the temporary occupation of the Ukraine and southern Russia.
-By the end of World War I he had received both classes of the Iron Cross and the Wound Badge in Silver.
+He returned to front line duty in 1918 as an adjutant with the Darmstädter Dragoner in the temporary occupation of Ukraine and southern Russia.
+By the end of World War I, he had received both classes of the Iron Cross and the Wound Badge in Silver.
 He remained in the Weimar Republic's Army, serving in various cavalry units.
-After the beginning of the Nazi leadership he joined the Panzer (armor) branch.
+After the beginning of the Nazi leadership, he joined the Panzer (armor) branch.

 In 1939 he was promoted to lieutenant colonel and served as adjutant in the XV Army Corps.
 He was later commanding an infantry regiment and the 4th Rifle Brigade.
 He served on the Eastern Front.
 Later, he commanded the 26th Panzer Division in Italy, the LXXXV Army Corps and the 9th Army.
 During this time, he learned of the government issued orders for summary justice.
-He opposed it and faced a trial but was allowed to retain command of his unit.
+He opposed it and faced a trial, but was allowed to retain command of his unit.

 He was released from internment in 1947.
 He then went to the Evangelical Academy in Friedewald.
 During the period of 1954 to 1957, he was the head business manager for the relief organization Order of St. John in Rolandseck.
-Later he returned to the Evangelical Academy as Head of Administration.
+Later, he returned to the Evangelical Academy as Head of Administration.

 In 1957, he joined the new West German army (Bundeswehr) as a lieutenant general.
 He was appointed commanding general of the III Corps in Koblenz.
 He retired in 1960.
 In 1963, he became chairman of the board for a defense industry.
 In 1955, Lüttwitz was made a knight in the Order of St. John.
 In 1963, he took over as president of that organization.
 At the end of his military service, Lüttwitz received the American Legion of Merit in recognition of his service.